Edie Adams: Personal life

 After Kovacs's death, Adams was married two more times.
 In 1964, she married photographer Martin Mills.
 In 1972, she married trumpeter Pete Candoli, with whom she appeared in a touring production of the Cole Porter musical Anything Goes.
 In addition to raising stepdaughters Bette and Kippie from her marriage to Kovacs, Adams gave birth to daughter Mia Susan Kovacs (killed in an automobile accident in 1982) and son Joshua Mills.

-Although Adams identified as a Democrat, she campaigned for Republican Dwight Eisenhower's re-election during the 1956 presidential election. as well as for other liberal Republicans such as Jacob Javits and later Nelson Rockefeller.
+Although Adams identified as a Democrat, she campaigned for liberal Republicans such as Jacob Javits and later Nelson Rockefeller.

 Adams was an early advocate of civil rights, frequently lending her support to the movement at celebrity events and on her own television show during the early sixties.
 She insisted that her duet with Sammy Davis Jr. on her variety show Here's Edie be staged so that they were seated next to each other – as equals.
 Prior to that, entertainers of different races and sexes were unable to perform next to one another, so that one had to be in front of or behind the other.

 There is a street named after Adams in San Antonio, Texas.

+In 2026, Adams was announced as a posthumous inductee into the Luzerne County Arts & Entertainment Hall of Fame.